Read time 4 minutes

 To resolve this issue, first, you have to determine which logs or databases are affected.
 Once you find the affected database, you can use the in-built tool ESEutil to resolve the Exchange database consistency check issue.
 You’ll have to run ESEutil tool against each database and the log files to check their consistency.

 You can find the mailbox database and the associated log files at c:\program files\Microsoft\Exchange Server\mailbox\first storage group.
 Follow the below steps to run a consistency check against the mailbox database.

 This fix can be used in Windows Small Business Server 2011 Standard, Windows Small Business Server 2008 Standard, and Windows Small Business Server 2008 Premium.

 After performing these steps if you find any error in the database, then you’ll either have to restore the database or perform a repair of the database file.

 But, there is no guarantee that it will resolve the issue because it’s only ideal for fixing minor issues.
 Also, using ESEutil is a time-consuming process.

 If you don’t have good backups, you may have to recover data from damaged EDB files.
-An Exchange Server recovery tool – Kernel for Exchange Server recovery is an advanced software that can be used to recover Exchange data.
-Using the Exchange Server Recovery tool, you can easily back up your Exchange mailboxes and save them to the desired location.
+An Exchange EDB file recovery tool – Kernel for Exchange Server recovery is an advanced software that can be used to recover Exchange data.
+By using this tool, you can easily back up your Exchange mailboxes and save them to the desired location.
 Not only that, the smart filtering options of the tool allow users to back up specific data based on item type, date, exclude folders, etc.

-This tool is enriched with some smart features that enhance the Exchange Server Recovery performance.
+This tool is enriched with some smart features that enhance the performance.
 Some of the extensive features are: